-Arizona State University Middle East and North Africa MENA region
+Arizona State University

+Middle East and North Africa

+MENA region

-ASU Charter ASU is a comprehensive public research university, measured not by whom it excludes, but by whom it includes and how they succeed; advancing research and discovery of public value; and assuming fundamental responsibility for the economic, social, cultural and overall health of the communities it serves.
+ASU Charter ASU is a comprehensive public research university measured not by whom it excludes but by whom it includes and how they succeed; advancing research and discovery of public value; and assuming fundamental responsibility for the economic, social, cultural and overall health of the communities it serves.
 New American University Arizona State University has become the foundational model for the New American University, a new paradigm for the public research university that transforms higher education.
 ASU is committed to excellence, access and impact in everything that it does.

-Welcome We are proud that ASU is the academic home of more than 1,535 students from the Middle East and North Africa region, and that the university has impacted the lives of more than 5,315 alumni from the Middle East and North Africa region.
+#1 in the U.S. and #2 in the world for global impact Welcome We are proud that ASU is the academic home of more than 1,480 students from the Middle East and North Africa region and that the university has impacted the lives of more than 6,190 alumni from he Middle East and North Africa region.
 We are committed to helping our students succeed - not just academically, but throughout their lives - and be prepared for a rapidly changing world in which new careers are constantly evolving.
-Our legacy of excellence in education grows because of the strengths of our award-winning faculty who invest in collaborative, interdisciplinary and solution-focused approaches to research, education and entrepreneurship.
-We look forward to working with you to empower the workforce and leadership of the 21st century through discovery and impact.
+Our legacy of excellence in education grows because of the strengths of our award winning faculty who invest in collaborative, interdisciplinary and solution-focused approaches to research, education and entrepreneurship.
+We look forward to working with you to empower the workforce and leadership through discovery and impact.
 Warmest regards,

-Julia Rosen Vice President, Global Academic Initiatives Office of University Provost
+Julia Rosen Vice President of Global Academic Initiatives Office of University Provost